icedpygui/IcedPyGui/README.md

 Another note on naming the callback parameters.
 They can be named anything, order is most important.

-For the checkbox callback, we could just print the checked status but that really never happens in a real programs so let's display the info in a text widget by using the command update_item().
+For the checkbox callback, we could just print the checked status but that really never happens in a real programs so let's display the info in a text widget by using the function update_item().

 The update_item is going to be your goto function to change the way the gui looks and to process your data while Iced is running.
 The update_item function takes 3 arguments, an integer id of the widget you want to update, the class name of the parameter you want to change, and the value you want to set it too.
 Unless you are updating the calling widget, you'll need the id of the widget you want to update.
 The class name is the same as the parameter name of the widget so you can look at the docs for which to select.